CS3219-AY2324S1/ay2324s1-course-assessment-g44/README.md

 ### Setup

 First, start by ensuring that you have NodeJS installed.
-The following commands should show the version of NodeJS you have installed on your local machine.
+The following command should show the version of NodeJS you have installed on your local machine.
 ```
 node --version
 ```